shahid-243/hotel_bookings-and-cancellation/README.md

-Hotel booking and cancellation dashboard excel csv file tranform in power querry then create pivot table last create a dashboard
+Hotel booking and cancellation dashboard, excel csv file transform in power querry then create pivot table then last create a dashboard